xLeiti/Annotations-Chunk-Loader-Cs2/README.md

 # Annotations-Chunk-Loader-Cs2
-A counterstrike .cfg-framework to dynamically load annotations-file. (bypass the 100 node limit) The chunkloader splits up the level in 500x500 chunks.
-For the current chunk you are in and the 8 bordering chunks the annotation files get loaded.
+A counterstrike .cfg-framework to dynamically load annotations-files. (bypass the 100 node limit) The chunkloader splits up the level in 500x500 chunks.
+For the current chunk you are in and the 8 bordering chunks the annotations files get loaded.

 ## Setup:
 Throw the chunk_loader folder with all its content into game\csgo\cfg